 Number One Advice to Workers’ Comp Clients

-The number one advice that we typically give clients is, “Don’t engage in social media while you’re getting injured.”
+The number one piece of advice that we typically give clients is, “Don’t engage in social media while you’re getting injured.”
 Don’t allow people to tag you in photos while you’re getting injured, not because we’re trying to encourage people or to make it easier for them to fake their injuries.
 That’s not the case with the vast majority of our workers.
-I’ve represented injured workers over the last 20-plus years and I would say only a handful, less than five, have been shown to be fakers, fraud, malingerers, etcetera The vast majority of injured workers are legitimately injured.
+I’ve represented injured workers over the last 20-plus years and I would say only a handful, less than five, have been shown to be fakers, frauds, malingerers, etcetera The vast majority of injured workers are legitimately injured.
 The problem with social media is that sometimes pictures are posted and we don’t know when they were taken.
 We don’t know where they were taken.
 They get tagged, and they show up in your timeline as if it occurred that day, that time.

 Timestamp of Facebook Posts

 I’ve had clients who were treated, and they were doing exercises, and they were just walking a course, not running it but, they tracked it with an app that’s for running.
 When it automatically posted to social media, it said that she had run three miles when in fact all she had done was walk three miles.

 So things get confused, conflated, exacerbated, exaggerated, and the best course is to just not post at all on social media while you’re injured.
 It’s also best not to allow people to tag you while you’re on social media.
 If you are going to be on social media, you need to keep your stuff private just to your friends.

 So, that’s what was happening today in Workers’ Compensation land here in Colorado.
 I hope all of you have a great weekend, and we will see you again later.